 When you select reverse gear, make sure there are no obstacles or people behind the vehicle.
 When it is safe to proceed, go slowly.
-On 2-UP models, take account that the passenger can obstruct your view.
+Take account that the passenger can obstruct your view.

 Operating this vehicle with improper tires, or with improper or uneven tire pressure.